Will only live in wet areas

 Maggot Conservation Status

-Maggots are a sign that something around you is unclean.
-These insects, which are the larvae of a fly, are legless creatures that are no bigger than the size of a grain of rice.
-They primarily are white, but some species (like the rat-tailed maggot) have a red or brown hue.
-If you want to steer clear of them, keep a clean home and avoid traveling to humid regions because they require moisture to survive.
-Though they are omnivores, the right climate may bring this insect to be primarily carnivorous.
+Maggots are the larvae of a fly.
+They are legless creatures that are no bigger than a grain of rice.
+They are usually white, but some species (like the rat-tailed maggot) have a red or brown hue.
+If you want to avoid them, keep things clean and avoid traveling to humid regions because they require moisture to survive.
+Although they are omnivores, the right climate might cause this insect to be primarily carnivorous.

 - Finding maggots in humans is rare, but it is possible if they are exposed through spoiled or rancid food or if they become infected in a tropical region.
 Though less likely, an infection called myiasis is possible if the maggot travels through the anus to the intestines as well.